tpetry/laravel-postgresql-enhanced/README.md

 Schema::createViewOrReplace('users_without_2fa', DB::table('users')->whereNull('two_factor_secret'));
 ```

-You can specify the column names of the view by passing an array as third parameter:
+You can specify alternative names for the view's columns by passing an array as the last parameter:
 ```php
 use Illuminate\Support\Facades\DB;
 use Tpetry\PostgresqlEnhanced\Support\Facades\Schema;